simonmcallister0210/cognito-srp-helper/README.md

 **Returns**:

-`clientSession` - _ClientSession_ - An object containing client session details for a SRP authentication request
+_ClientSrpSession_ - An object containing client SRP session details required to complete our SRP authentication request

+**Throws**:

+_AbortOnZeroSrpAError_ - Abort SRP if value of 0 is generated for client public key (A).
+This is _very_ unlikely to occur (~1/10^77) and is simply a safeguard to protect against the session becoming advertently or inadvertently insecure

-### `createCognitoSession`
+### `createCognitoSrpSession`

-Asserts and bundles the SRP authentication values retrieved from Cognito into a single object that can be passed into createCognitoSession
+Asserts and bundles the SRP authentication values retrieved from Cognito into a single object that can be passed into createCognitoSrpSession

 **Parameters**:

-`largeB` - _string_ - The Cognito public session key

-`salt` - _string_ - Value paired with user's password to ensure it's unqiue

-`secret` - _string_ - A secret value used to authenticate our verification request
+`initiateAuthResponse` - [_InitiateAuthResponse_](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-cognito-identity-provider/modules/initiateauthresponse.html) - The response from calling CognitoIdentityServiceProvider's initiateAuth method.
+Note: initiateAuth should be called using the USER_SRP_AUTH auth flow, or CUSTOM_AUTH auth flow if SRP is used

 **Returns**:

-`cognitoSession` - _CognitoSession_ - An object containing Cognito session details required to complete our SRP authentication request
+_CognitoSrpSession_ - An object containing Cognito SRP session details required to complete our SRP authentication request

+**Throws**:

+_AbortOnZeroSrpBError_ - Abort SRP if value of 0 is generated for Cognito public key (B).
+This is _very_ unlikely to occur (~1/10^77) and is simply a safeguard to protect against the session becoming advertently or inadvertently insecure

+_IncorrectCognitoChallengeError_ - If the challenge returned from Cognito is not PASSWORD_VERIFIER, then this error is thrown.
+If your Cognito app integration is configured correctly this shouldn't occur

+### `createTimestamp`

+Generate timestamp in the format required by Cognito: `ddd MMM D HH:mm:ss UTC YYYY`.
+This timestamp is required when creating the password signature via `computePasswordSignature`, and when responding to the PASSWORD_VERIFIER challenge with `respondToAuthChallenge`.
+Both the password signature and the `respondToAuthChallenge` need to share the same timestamp

+**Returns**:

+_string_ - A timestamp in the format required by Cognito

 ### `computePasswordSignature`

 Computes the password signature to determine whether the password provided by the user is correct or not.
-This signature is passed to _PASSWORD_CLAIM_SIGNATURE_ in a _respondToAuthChallenge_ call
+This signature is passed to PASSWORD_CLAIM_SIGNATURE in a respondToAuthChallenge call

 **Parameters**:

-`clientSession` - _ClientSession_ - Client session object containing user credentials, session keys, and timestamp
+`clientSrpSession` - _ClientSrpSession_ - Client SRP session object containing user credentials and session keys

-`cognitoSession` - _CognitoSession_ - Cognito session object containing public session key, salt, and secret
+`cognitoSrpSession` - _CognitoSrpSession_ - Cognito SRP session object containing public session key, salt, and secret

+`timestamp` - _string_ - Timestamp that matches the format required by Cognito

 **Returns**:

-`passwordSignature` - _string_ - The password signature to pass to _PASSWORD_CLAIM_SIGNATURE_
+_string_ - The password signature to pass to PASSWORD_CLAIM_SIGNATURE

+**Throws**:

+_AbortOnZeroSrpUError_ - Abort SRP if value of 0 is generated for the public key hash (u).
+This is _very_ unlikely to occur (~1/10^77) and is simply a safeguard to protect against the session becoming advertently or inadvertently insecure

 ## See Also